EXPLAINER: Why countries are halting the AstraZeneca shot

 HAS ASTRAZENECA RUN INTO OTHER TROUBLE?

 The vaccine has been approved for use in adults in more than 50 countries and has been proven to be safe and effective in research done in Britain, Brazil and South Africa.
-But there have been concerns raised about how the vaccine data have been released, and some European leaders, including French President Emmanuel Macron, have questioned the vaccine’s effectiveness.
+But there have been concerns raised about how the vaccine data have been released, and some European leaders, including French President Emmanuel Macron, have questioned the vaccine’s effectiveness in older people, citing a lack of information.

 Britain first authorized the vaccine based on partial results that suggested the shots were about 70% effective.
 But those results were clouded by a manufacturing mistake that led some participants to get just a half dose in their first shot — an error the researchers didn’t immediately acknowledge.
 When it recommended the vaccine be licensed, the EMA estimated the vaccine’s efficacy to be about 60%.